samuel-jimenez/GramEditor/docs/vim.md

 ### Multi cursor

-These commands help you manage multiple cursors in Gram.
+Vim does not support multiple cursors out of the box, but these commands can be used in Gram to manipulate them.

 | Command                                                      | Default Shortcut |
 | ------------------------------------------------------------ | ---------------- |